balena-io/docs/pages/nonjs.md

 ## Using a Custom Dockerfile

-The most flexible option is to make use of our [containerisation][container] infrastructure directly which currently uses [Docker][docker].
+The most flexible option is to make use of the [containerisation][container] infrastructure directly by means of a Dockerfile.

-We enable you to deploy your own custom docker via a [Dockerfile][Dockerfile] - simply add a file named `Dockerfile` at the root of your project and it will be used automatically when pushed to the `resin` endpoint.
+We enable you to deploy your own custom environment on the device via a [Dockerfile][Dockerfile] - simply add a file named `Dockerfile` at the root of your project and it will be used automatically when pushed to the `resin` endpoint.